sbt/sbt.github.com/0.13/docs/Combined+Pages+Pdf.md

 To try out this example:

 1. Put the first two files in a new directory
-2. Run `sbt publishLocal` in that directory
+2. In sbt's shell run `publishLocal` in that directory
 3. Run `sbt @path/to/hello.build.properties` to run the application.

 Like for sbt itself, you can specify commands from the command line